 The proposed runoff patterns are not significantly different from the existing, predevelopment site condition.
 Runoff from the proposed site will continue to flow from West to East.
 Runoff from the roof of the new buildings will be piped to the proposed detention basin.
 Runoff from the grass and landscape areas will flow overland as in existing conditions.
-The detention basin has been sized to detain the 100-year storm event and all events lower than the 100-year event.
-Discharge from the detention basins will exit a detention control structure and be conveyed through a pipe with a headwall into an open grass field.
+The preliminary detention basin has been sized to detain the 100-year storm event and all events lower than the 100-year event.
+Discharge from the detention basin will exit a detention control structure and be conveyed through a pipe with a headwall into an open field grass swale.

 Developed runoff rates will increase from the pre-development conditions due to the increase in impervious area.
 Due to the size and layout of the project site, time of concentration for the site can be assumed to be 0.239 hours for existing conditions and 0.1 hours (for TR-55) or 5 minutes (for the Rational Method) for proposed conditions.
 Based on that time of concentration and the area of the site, the 2-year runoff rate from the overall site would be 9.70 c.f.s., the 10-year runoff rate would be 17.53 c.f.s. and the 100-year runoff rate would be 28.42 c.f.s.
 This calculates to an increase in the runoff rate of approximately 45.3% for the 2-year storm, 54.1% for the 10-year storm and 61.7% for the 100-year storm.
-TR-55 was used to calculate the runoff volumes.
+TR-55 was used to calculate the runoff volumes for a pre vs post development evaluation and is only being considered on a preliminary basis.
+The final development plan will adhere to the APWA 5600 Comprehensive Control methodology including the 40-hour extended detention for water quality.